-U.S. charges Assange after London arrest ends seven years holed up in Ecuador embassy
+U.S. charges Assange after London arrest ends seven years in Ecuador embassy

 “It’s not so much Julian Assange being held hostage in the Ecuadorean embassy, it’s actually Julian Assange holding the Ecuadorean embassy hostage in a situation that was absolutely intolerable for them.”

-Friends of Assange said the solitude he had experienced in the embassy had hurt him most.
+Friends of Assange said his solitary existence in the embassy was tough on him.

 “It was a miserable existence and I could see it was a strain on him, but a strain he managed rather well,” said Vaughan Smith, a friend who had visited Assange.
 “The thing that was most difficult for Julian was the solitude.”